Columbus Fountain: Description

-Columbus Fountain is a semicircular double-basin fountain with a shaft (h.
-45 ft.) in the center.
+Columbus Fountain is a semicircular double-basin fountain with a 45 foot in the center.
 The front of the shaft bears a full-length portrait of Christopher Columbus (approx. h.
 15 ft.) wearing a mantle, staring forward with his hands folded in front of him.
 Beneath him is a ship prow that features a winged figurehead that represents the observation of discovery.
 A globe, representing the Western Hemisphere, is on top of the shaft with four eagles on each corner connected by garland.
 The left and right sides of the shaft have two male figures decorating them.
 The right side figure has an elderly man, representing the Old World, and the left side has a figure of a Native American, representing the New World.
 The back of the shaft has a low-relief medallion (approx. d.
 3 ft.) with images of Ferdinand & Isabella.
 Two lions (approx. h.
-5 ft.), placed away from the base, guard the left and right side of the fountain.
+5 ft.), placed away from the base, guard the left and right sides of the fountain.

 The back of the shaft is inscribed: